ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can edit the recipes that I posed so that I can make changes after it has been submitted._**

-  Users can edit their own recipe from Recipe Details page.
+  Users can edit their own recipes from Recipe Details page.
 Edit button is available for the author of the recipe.

   <img src="docs/images/testing/us-update-recipe-button.png" width=350>